-The District is required to notify all 6th through 11th grade students and their parents about the College Credit Plus (CCP) program through multiple, easily accessible resources by February 1 of each school year.
+The District is required to notify all 68th through 11th grade students and their parents about the College Credit Plus (CCP) program through multiple, easily accessible resources by March 1 of each school year.
 The notice includes all information required by State law.
 The District promotes the CCP program on the District website, including details of current agreements with partnering colleges.

 Students and/or parent(s) are required to submit written notice of intent to participate to the principal by April 1 of the year in which the student wishes to enroll and may submit written notice as early as February 15.
-Failure to inform the principal of intent to participate by the April 1 deadline of intent to participate shall result in the student having to secure written permission from the principal in order to participate in the program.
-If the principal denies a student's request for written permission, the student may appeal to the Superintendent.
-The Superintendent's decision is final.
+Failure to inform the principal by the April 1 deadline of intent to participate shall result in the student having to secure written permission from the principal in order to participate in the program.